 - Investigate if there’s something you don’t know.
 “Do you have everything you need to complete the weekly report on time?”

 Many other tactics could work as well.
-For more information about making your communications more effective, contact us.
+For more information about points of view in writing and how to make your communications more effective, contact us.

 Hurley Write, Inc., a certified women-owned small business (WBENC and WOSB), Historically Underutilized (HUB), and Disadvantaged Business Enterprise (DBE), has been designing and teaching customized onsite and online technical, business, and scientific writing courses for over 25 years.
 We also develop and teach specialty courses, such as how to write proposals and standard operating procedures (SOPs) and deviation and investigation reports, and how to prepare and give great presentations.